How to maximize influencer projects in education

 Swap website links

 Especially effective for blog posts and social media posts, links to your partner’s website or page drives traffic to their work, boosting awareness in the process.
 Similarly, influencers who link back to your company generate brand visibility and guide potential prospects to your work.
-The various backlinks also boost your natural SEO.
+The various backlinks also boost your SEO.

 Supply organic engagement